PawelMichnowicz/matlab_code/README.md

 Each color zone (phase) in microstructure form something like clusters and these clusters are either isolated from externals surfaces of microstructure or extend through the entire structure (percolated phase)

-Algorithm marks teh respective phase as isolated or percolated, and calculate percentage of each one.
+Algorithm marks respective clusters as isolated or percolated, and calculate percentage of each one.

 ![alt text](https://i.ibb.co/VpDw9pC/2.png)

+* Visualization of 3d models was created on an external program